CBIIT/NCI-DOE-Collab-Pilot1-Autoencoder-Node-Saliency/README-technical.md

   - g1Count: Histogram bar counts for class 1 at each node.

 # Results
 Details on how to generate results described in the two papers can be found in the following two examples.
+The figures will be generated in the [Plots](./Plots) directory

 ### MNIST Dataset
 - Ya Ju Fan.
 "Autoencoder Node Saliency: Selecting Relevant Latent Representations."
 CoRR, abs/1711.07871.
 2017.
 [Link to paper.](https://doi.org/10.1016/j.patcog.2018.12.015)

-An example of applying ANS on the MNIST dataset can be found in
+An example of applying ANS on the MNIST dataset can be found in the script [apply_ans_mnist_01.py](./apply_ans_minist_01.py):

 ```
 python apply_ans_mnist_01.py